robertvanstraten/text-data-module/preparation-text-data.md

 - Using the Similar Words page: What are some semantic associates for the proper noun 'Amsterdam' in the English Wikipedia model?
 Do other models yield different results?
 - Using the Calculator page: If "scientist" is related to "science", "artist" is related to what?
 Were you able to find some other nice combinations that did or did not work?
-- Take a look at the Models page: What types of preprocessing were used for training the models?
+- Take a look at the Models page: Which types of preprocessing were used before training the models?